-From shoulder bursitis to tennis elbow, we are experts at treating a variety of shoulder and elbow orthopedic needs.
+From shoulder bursitis to total shoulder replacement, we are experts at treating a variety of shoulder orthopedic needs.

 Our shoulder and elbow surgeons are highly skilled in the use of these new surgery techniques to ensure patients have the best possible experience.
 Some of the specific techniques that we offer at Wake Orthopaedics include:

 Allowing for the best patient outcome is our goal at Wake Orthopaedics –– that’s why we’re dedicated to following and maintaining positive progress throughout your treatment and recovery.